-These classes provide a supportive environment to begin learning an authentic Tai Chi practice.
-They are designed around a systematic and progressive syllabus outlined below.
+These classes provide a supportive learning environment to begin an authentic Tai Chi practice.
+They are based on a systematic and progressive syllabus as outlined below.
 Students can learn at their own pace, consolidating their learning and progress further by attending intermediate classes and workshops when they wish.

 Loosening and mobilizing exercises are practised at the start of each class to open the body, release tension, develop body awareness and articulation of movement.

 The Tai Chi Body – Structure and Release

 Students are introduced to the principles of Tai Chi posture and the process of cultivating relaxation and release within the body, creating the foundation for Tai Chi practice.